 In his 30-year career as a diplomat, attorney and journalist, Eric Richardson worked at U.S. embassies in and for China, Libya, Tunisia, New Zealand, and Israel and the Palestinian territories.
-From 2013-16, he served in Geneva as Deputy at the UN Human Rights Council and has received numerous awards for his human rights advocacy.
+From 2013-16, he served in Geneva as Deputy at the UN Human Rights Council.
 His Washington assignments focused on North Korea; political transitions in Burma and the Arab Spring; and legal and congressional affairs.
 As an international attorney, his clients ranged from technology and telecommunications companies to federal judges, and from Central American migrants to UN Agencies.
 He is a negotiations professor at US and UK law schools, has numerous awards and publications, and speaks English, Mandarin Chinese and French.

 Hans Hogrefe has worked on international human rights and humanitarian affairs in the U.S. Congress for more than 30 years.
 As Executive Director of the U.S. Congressional Human Rights Caucus (now the Tom Lantos Human Rights Commission) for more than 15 years, Hans has organized hundreds of Congressional hearings concerning human rights in every corner of the globe.
 A strong advocate for the under-represented, Hans was instrumental in passage of legislation concerning human rights sanctions.
 Outside the Congress, Hans has served as advocacy director for Refugees International and as a Special Assistant for the U.S. Under Secretary of State for civilian security, democracy and human rights focused on issues in Asia.
 He has dozens of media appearances and publications to his name and is fluent in English and German.

 John Sciamanna specializes in children’s policy, economic and social rights, labor, health, and well-being for women and youth.
 John has more than 30 years’ experience advancing these issues on behalf of non-profit social welfare groups and coalitions, as well as in the United States Congress and state legislatures.
 Monitoring, advocacy, legislative and regulatory policy, and public affairs are among his specialties.
 John has drafted hundreds of statements for non-profit clients, including Congressional testimony, legislative agendas, and articles on issues of social welfare.
 Based in New York, John speaks English and Italian.